drfuzzi/INF2009_VideoAnalytics/README.md

-**Video Analytics with Raspberry Pi 4 using Web Camera**
+**Video Analytics with Raspberry Pi using Web Camera**

-**Objective:** By the end of this session, participants will understand how to set up a web camera with the Raspberry Pi 4, capture video streams, and perform basic and advanced video analytics.
+**Objective:** By the end of this session, participants will understand how to set up a web camera with the Raspberry Pi, capture video streams, and perform basic and advanced video analytics.

 ---

 **Prerequisites:**
-1. Raspberry Pi 4 with Raspbian OS installed.
+1. Raspberry Pi with Raspbian OS installed.
 2. MicroSD card (16GB or more recommended).
 3. Web camera compatible with Raspberry Pi.
 4. Internet connectivity (Wi-Fi or Ethernet).